Birth registration appointments

-For queries on marriage and civil partnerships or death registrations, please call 028 9027 0455 or email email@example.com with your contact details and we will contact you as soon as possible.
+If you have any special requirements for birth registration, please email firstname.lastname@example.org with your contact details or call 028 9027 0455 or and we will contact you as soon as possible.

 You can contact the office at the following times:

 |Monday to Thursday